 Automotive Historian and Researcher

-Bill became a member of the Presbyterian Church in 1942 and served as a church school teacher all of his life.
-He served as church elder five times and taught Confirmation classes beginning in 1968.
-He led the Bethel Bible Study program of 259 members in 1988.
+Bill became a member of the Presbyterian Church in 1942, joined Kirk in the Hills Presbyterian Church in 1958, and served as a church school teacher all of his life.
+He taught an adult Bible study class for over a half century, and led the Bethel Bible Study program of 259 members in 1988.
+He was a church elder five times and taught Confirmation classes beginning in 1968.
+He was proud of serving as a confirmation teacher for three generations.

-Bill was a fan of Big Band Jazz and would travel many miles to enjoy a performance.
-He has an extensive CD collection which went to the Music Department of Wayne State University.
-He enjoyed high performance cars and liked working on them to increase their performance.
-He was often challenged to a race by other car owners, a contest in which he was victorious 90% of the time.
+Bill was tour guide for 13 years at the Walter P. Chrysler Museum, where was popular with school children participating in the Michigan Education Association’s program for enriching field trips.
+He was a fan of Big Band Jazz and would travel many miles to enjoy a performance.
+He had an extensive CD collection which he bequeathed to the Music Department of Wayne State University.
+He enjoyed high performance cars and working on them to make them faster.
+He was often challenged to a race by other car owners, and won 90% of the time.
 He enjoyed boating and owned racing boats which were fast and dangerous.
 One fast trip sent him to the hospital for weeks.
-He continued to own a racing boat; but, drove it slower after age 80.
+He continued to own a racing boat, but drove it slower after age 80.
+Bill believed in exercise, good nutrition, and good doctors.
+This belief helped him to lead a long and healthy life.
+His hope was that when meeting his Lord he heard “well done good and faithful servant.”
+Bill was born on August 31, 1925 in Detroit, Michigan and died on February 15, 2022 at the age of 96.
+He is survived by cousins, nieces and nephews.